Moksha3Shah/IPL-Score-Predictor/README.md

 # IPL
-The final project is deploeyed using Heroku.
+The final project is deployed using Heroku.
 You can find it on the link: https://ipl-cognitive.herokuapp.com/